boujois/courses/getting_started.md

     $ aws configure

 When prompted for default region type `us-east-1` and for default output format type `text`.
+If you do not have an Access Key and Secret Access key, follow the instructions [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).

 ##Anaconda (Python)